-Using the Miniconda Python rather than the version of Python that comes with your computer will protect your computer's Python version from unwanted changes that could interfere with other applications.
+Now you should have access to the brew command.
+First, we need to install Python 2 and 3.
+Using these so-called "brewed" Python versions, rather than the version of Python that comes with your computer, will protect your computer's Python version from unwanted changes that could interfere with other applications.